pyqtgraph/pyqtgraph/doc/source/parametertree/interactiveparameters.rst

 .. code:: python

-    from pyqtgraph.parametertree import interactDefaults
+    from pyqtgraph.parametertree import interact
     # `runOpts` can be set to any combination of options as demonstrated above, too
-    with interactDefaults.optsContext(runOpts=RunOpts.ON_BUTTON):
+    with interact.optsContext(runOpts=RunOpts.ON_BUTTON):
         # All will have `runOpts` set to ON_BUTTON
         p1 = interact(aFunc)
         p2 = interact(bFunc)